Mergers and Acquisitions

 Acquisition Strategy

-CSI has achieved extraordinary growth through its acquisition strategy, which focuses on:
+CSU has achieved extraordinary growth through its acquisition strategy, which focuses on:

 - Acquiring specialized software companies in sectors with high recurring revenue.